tpoindex/whistle/README.md

 - **Guard Pitches** (-g) These must be completed in order to unlock the action pitches.
   Guards pitches can be as few as one pitch, or multiple.

-- **Note milliseconds** (-n) This specifies the length of a note for guards and actions.
+- **Note milliseconds** (-n) This specifies the length of a note for guards pitches.
+  One-half this number of samples must be detected in the pitch range to advance to the next step.

 - **Pitch Variance** (-v) This allow notes to be slightly off, plus or minus this value in Hertz.
    Unless you have perfect pitch, you probably need this.

 - **Audio Devices** (-i and -o) PyAudio assigns a name an number to each audio device.
-You can specify these options as either an integer, or a substring of the name.
-For instance, if you have 'Generic USB Audio' device, you can specify **-i usb**   Use the **-a** option to list devices.
+You can specify these options as either an integer, or a substring of the name (case insensitive.)
+   For instance, if you have 'Generic USB Audio' device, you can specify **-i usb**.
+   Use the **-a** option to list devices.

 - **Print samples** (-s) This allows you to simply print the detected pitch.
 Not all frequencies may be detected, due to harmonics, noise, sample rates, particular FFT algorithms, etc.